We are proud of our Alumni

 Leonard Schreiber is a soloist and chamber musician, engaged by one of the finest artists’ agencies in Europe.
 He performs regularly with great artists such as Vadim Repin, Boris Berezovsky, Nicholas Angelich… Leonard performed as soloist with many orchestras such as the London Symphony Orchestra, the European Philharmonic, the St. Petersburg Orchestra… He participated in Musica Mundi’s alumni concert at 2013.

 Stanislav Anischenko won the first prize at Brno and the second prize in the ARD Competition before joining the orchestra of Cologne and obtaining the Special Prize of Strad Magazine.
 He participated in Musica Mundi’s course and festival during several years as student and young faculty member

-Kristina Georgieva, winner of many competitions, including a second prize in the 2016 Auer competition, performed under the baton of Maxim Vengerov in the Musica Mundi Special event at BOZAR in 2016.
+Kristina Georgieva, winner of many competitions, including a second prize in the 2016 Auer competition and a first prize winner in the Marie Cantagrill 2019 International Violin Competition, performed under the baton of Maxim Vengerov in the Musica Mundi Special event at BOZAR in 2016.
 She is the winner of the 2016 Bulgarian Young musician of the year in the classical category.

 Artiom Shishkov was first prize winner of Leopold Auer and Yankeilevitch International competitions and prize winner of the Queen Elisabeth 2012 competition.
 He received numerous awards, among which the Spivakov award and the special award from the President of the Belorussian Republic.
 Artiom became one of Musica Mundi’s young faculty members after following the Musica Mundi course for five years.